Credit Cards

 A borrower’s credit report goes through regular updates and information changes based on the factors we mentioned earlier.
 Fortunately, there are many helpful ways that an individual can use to improve their overall credit score rating, including:

 • Make bill payments on time.
 Ensure you make the loan payments on time so you stay in line with the requirements of credit score companies.
+The CFPB recommends setting up automatic payments as one of the most reliable ways to maintain a clean payment history.

 • Ensure you update your credit line, including any financial platform such as credit cards or banks that you use.
 Updating your account on time means that financial platforms have sufficient time to update and access concise records.

 • Consult with a credit repair consultancy firm.
 While it’s a service at a cost, they will provide you with meaningful information for repairing your finances.
 These companies can negotiate lucrative deals with financial firms on your behalf.
 They can also help provide information you can use to make better decisions about your finances.
+The Federal Trade Commission (FTC) offers free guidance on what legitimate credit repair services can and cannot do on your behalf.

 How Can I Check My Credit Score?

 You can use various techniques to check credit scores, but it’s a process that might require payment.
 Experian is famous for providing free credit rating reports after successfully creating a user account.
 However, alternatives such as Equifax charge an average of $16 to create the reports and relay the information to borrowers.
-Transunion is also a famous financial service and can provide reports at an average fee of $25.
+TransUnion is also a famous financial service and can provide reports at an average fee of $25.
 The other platforms you can use to access credit score data includes:

 • The issuers of credit card products that provide free information to borrowers.
 Consult with the companies to determine whether they can provide these services.